 - Certain restrictions apply to barristers, the most notable of which is that they cannot form law firms.
 They may practice as independent practitioners (which is what most barristers do) or as salaried employees of a company or public institution.

 - Although independent barristers are forbidden from forming firms, they do engage in professional associations called chambers.
 Chambers charge a certain amount for the right to set up shop, and in exchange the funds are used to pay for the clerical work (e.g. finding briefs and billing).
-In that sense, they do resemble law firms; however, different members of a chambers are not liable for the others' losses (as they are not partners), and may (and often do) appear against each other at trial.
+In that sense, they do resemble law firms; however, different members of a chambers are not liable for the others' losses (as they are not partners), and may (and often do) appear against each other at trial or in other oral argument.

 - Of the public institution kind, the most famous "employed" barristers are probably those of the Crown Prosecution Service, who are responsible for all criminal prosecutions in England and Wales.